What Is Content Operations And Why Is It Beneficial?

 - Well-documented brand guidelines or style guides - Many organizations have an introductory course to educate newcomers about the brand guidelines.
 However, a one-time training session without documentation becomes futile in the long run.
-There needs to be a document that people can go back to and rely on.
+There needs to be a document or document management system that people can go back to and rely on.

 - Content production workflows - These workflows could be a step-by-step guide or checklist before publishing content.
 Having such workflows helps to eliminate unnecessary errors and ensure that the digital asset is validated.
 Specifications such as frequency of checks, daily, weekly, monthly, quarterly, or yearly, will also be helpful.